Building & Plumbing

 To determine whether Building and/or Plumbing Approval is required, you can refer to https://cbos.tas.gov.au/topics/technical-regulation/building-standards/permit-authorities/categories-of-work

-If you believe a building permit is not required, you should seek written confirmation from a building surveyor prior to commencing any works.
-Please note penalties and additional approval fees apply to persons undertaking building work without permits.
+If you believe a building permit or certificate of likely compliance is not required, you should seek written confirmation from a building surveyor prior to commencing any works.
+Penalties and additional approval fees apply to persons undertaking building work without the necessary work authorisation.

 The Building Act 2016 and the Building Regulations 2016 regulate building and plumbing work in Tasmania.
 These laws and codes apply to everyone who undertakes building and plumbing work.